PhoenixTales/phoenix-docs/story/world/cliff-exchange.md

 At first the lake at the exchange place was simply designed as a lake in a basin of mountainous terrain, with no room between the lake and the mountains.
 There was not meant to be any kind of storage or a camp here and there was also no room for it.
 Only (in another subversion of 0.7) a wooden platform has been added; where the convicts could stand on and handle the exchange alongside a platform above that the royals would use.

+[add image]

-The convicts would bring the ore to this place, once every month, they would receive their goods from the outside world and deliver their ore by using those gondolas on the ropeway, then bring the goods to the Old Camp.
+The convicts would bring the ore to this place once every month, they would receive their goods from the outside world and deliver their ore by using those gondolas on the ropeway, then bring the goods to the Old Camp.
 In the Comic this process is shown in connection with a carriage and horses, but still - there is no storage here and no reason for it.

 Accordingly there also was no gate to protect the exchange place, as there was nothing to protect (other than the ropeway itself); there was no ore here obviously, as it was all delivered outside and there were no goods from the outside world here either, as they were all brought to the camp.
 In the initial concept, the Free Camp was also meant to use the exchange place (e.g. at night; if with or without the knowledge of the Old Camp), so it was not meant to be exclusively used by the OC.